PROFESSIONAL LEARNING:

 TEACHER | AUTHOR

-It’s normal for all students to feel anxious and depressed from time to time as they grow and navigate life, but if they are stuck in anxiety and depression everyday and your staff are battling disengagement, negative self-talk, challenging behaviour or low attendance, simple evidence-based somatic classroom strategies can support their mental health and open the doorway to their learning potential.
+It’s normal for all students to feel anxious and depressed from time to time as they grow and navigate life, but if they are stuck in anxiety and depression everyday and your staff are battling disengagement, negative self-talk, challenging behaviour or low attendance, simple evidence-based strategies can support their mental health and open the doorway to their learning potential.

 Research shows that blocking out physical sensations related to emotions increases anxiety and depression symptoms.